AnniSan/braze_api/README.md

 ## Rate limit

-There is no special rate limit to call this API.
+There is no limit on that endpoint in particular, but the whole API has a limit of 900 requests/5 minutes (The endpoint can be removed if needed)

 ## Use
 ### cURL: